Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: A strip between control wires

 where $\alpha=\phi_{0}\theta_{0}'/2\pi$ and $\beta=\phi_0\theta_1'/2\pi$ with constant phase gradients $\theta'_0$ and $\theta_1'$.
-Equations (\ref{Q0}) and (\ref{Q1}) were solved as described in Appendix A, where $\alpha$ and $\beta$ are expressed in terms of currents $I$ and $I_1$.
-In numerical calculations the material parameters of a 4 nm thick W$_{0.8}$Si$_{0.2}$ amorphous film with $T_c=4.1$ K, $\lambda=700$ nm, and $\Lambda=245\,\mu$m ~\cite{wsi} at 1K were used.
-The control wires are assumed to be made of a moderately clean Nb with $\lambda=50$ nm, $\xi=32$ nm.
+Equations (\ref{Q0}) and (\ref{Q1}) were solved as described in Appendix A, where $\alpha$ and $\beta$ are expressed in terms of currents $I$ and $I_1$~\cite{natp}.
+Tuning of $J(x)$ is most effective if the control wires carry much higher current densities than the central strip, which requires $k_1\gg k$.
+This case is illustrated here for a 4 nm thick W$_{0.8}$Si$_{0.2}$ amorphous film with $T_c=4.1$ K, $\xi=7$nm, $\lambda=700$ nm and $\Lambda=245\,\mu$m ~\cite{wsi} at 1K in the strip, and a moderately clean Nb with $\lambda=50$ nm, $\xi=32$ nm in the control wires.
 For these parameters, the ratio $k_1/k$ varies from 200 to 1000 as $d_1$ is increased from 4 nm to 20 nm but $k_1/k$ can be lower for higher concentration of nonmagnetic impurities in Nb.
 After $Q(x)$ and $Q _1(x)$ are obtained, ${\bf H}(x,y)$ around the strip is calculated using Eq. (\ref{A1}).
 As shown in Fig. \ref{F3}, the magnetic field of control wires counters the self field of the strip at the edges, mitigating the Pearl current crowding.